Financial Aid General Information

 Refunds for Overpayment

 Students may request a refund if their account is overpaid.
 Refund requests must be made via jwuLink (Financial tab).
 Once eligibility is determined, refunds can take up to 10 business days for processing.
-The student only needs to request the refund once per academic year; the eligible refund will be processed each term.
-Students can request their refund be deposited into their personal bank account or added to the jwuSource card.
-If 1 or both parents applied and were approved for a Federal PLUS loan and did not authorize the release of funds to the student, the refund will be made payable to the borrower and mailed to the address shown on the PLUS application.
-The parent(s) with an approved PLUS loan can authorize the release of the refund to the student in writing with Student Academic & Financial Services and the refund will be processed as requested.
+The student only needs to request the refund once per academic year; the eligible refund will be processed each semester.
+Students can request their refund be deposited into their personal bank account or may apply for a BankMobile VIBE account.
+If one or both parents applied and were approved for a Federal PLUS loan and did not authorize the release of funds to the student, the refund will be made payable to the borrower and mailed to the address shown on the PLUS application.
+The parent(s) with an approved PLUS loan can authorize the release of the refund to the student in writing with Student Financial Services and the refund will be processed as requested.
 If a student does not request a refund, the funds will remain on the student’s account until the expiration of that academic year at which time the refund will be processed.

 Students who are eligible for a refund due to Title IV Federal Funds exceeding tuition and fees are processed automatically, without a request by the student.
 These refunds are processed within 14 days upon receipt of the Title IV Federal Funds.
-Students may apply for the jwuSource card for a quick, convenient way to receive their funds.
+Students may apply for a BankMobile VIBE account for a quick, convenient way to receive their funds.
 Students may also opt to receive their funds in their personal bank account.
-Students with a credit balance due to federal funds exceeding their charges have the ability to receive a book voucher 2 weeks prior to the start of the term.
+Students with a credit balance due to federal funds exceeding their charges have the ability to receive a book voucher to purchase books and supplies two weeks prior to the start of the semester.
+Eligible students will be sent an email with detailed instructions on how to redeem the excess funds.
+If a student does not use these excess funds to purchase books and supplies, a refund will be processed as previously indicated.